Public fears tough days ahead after another hike in POL prices

 Pakistan Oil Tankers Association and All Pakistan Truck and Trailer Association also rejected the hike in prices of petroleum products.

 Muttahida Naanbais Welfare Association (MNWA) President Shafiq Qureshi has announced a strike against the fresh hike in POL prices.
-He said that all trade unions would appear on roads after 12th Rabi-ul-Awwal.
+He said that all trade unions would appear on roads after 12th Rabi-ul -Awal.